WLVM: History

 In 1980, this station was constructed with the assigned callsign WTUX.
-By the time it signed on, the call letters had been changed to WJQY and the station operated as "Joy-FM", a light music station.
-Initial license holder was the late broadcaster W.H. ("Bill") Phillips, who opened the station on a tiny patch of land annexed to the city of Chickasaw that actually was located in Mobile.
-Programmed by Detroit, Michigan, radio legend Bob Martin, it suffered from a low 3,000 watt signal.
-Even after beating crosstown rival, WLPR-FM, in its first ratings period, station ownership decided to switch to a new country music format and renamed the station "Q Country".
-This format faced tough local competition from market leader WKSJ-FM.
+By the time it signed on, the call sign had been changed to WJQY and the station operated as "Joy-FM", a light music station.
+Initial license holder was broadcaster W.H. ("Bill") Phillips, who opened the station on a tiny patch of land annexed to the city of Chickasaw that actually was located in Mobile.
+Programmed by radio personality Bob Martin from Detroit, Michigan, it transmitted with a 3,000-watt signal.
+Despite outperforming crosstown rival WLPR-FM in its first ratings period, the station's ownership decided to transition to a new country music format and renamed it "Q Country," facing tough local competition from market leader WKSJ-FM.

 In January 1984, WJQY was sold by Phillips Radio Inc. to EJM Broadcasting, owned by New Orleans, Louisiana, broadcaster Ed Muniz.
-He had the call letters changed to WDLT on February 15, 1984, and switched the format to light rock.
-The staff was replaced and Bob Martin moving to WKSJ-FM (as personality Kelly Martin) and later shifted to WKRG-FM|WMXC (as Robert Gauge) with a short return to WOMC-FM in Detroit, Michigan.
+The call sign was changed to WDLT on February 15, 1984, and the format was switched to light rock.
+The staff underwent changes, with Bob Martin moving to WKSJ-FM (as personality Kelly Martin) and later shifting to WMXC (as Robert Gauge), with a brief return to WOMC-FM in Detroit, Michigan.

 In July 1986, EJM Broadcasting sold WDLT to JAB Broadcasting Co., owned by J. Alex Bowab.
-One year later, in July 1987, control of the station was transferred from JAB Broadcasting Co. to JAB Broadcasting Inc.
+One year later, in July 1987, control of the station transferred from JAB Broadcasting Co. to JAB Broadcasting Inc.

 The station changed hands in July 1992 from JAB Broadcasting Inc. to United Broadcasting, Inc. The new owners adopted an Urban Adult Contemporary/Jazz format.
-In August 1993, a new transmitter and an authorization to increase ERP to 6,000 watts boosted coverage.
+In August 1993, a new transmitter and an authorization to increase the ERP to 6,000 watts boosted coverage.